Return to Optimist International Policies

 Alcohol, Tobacco, and Drugs

-Adults shall refrain from the use or consumption of alcoholic beverages, tobacco products, e-cigarettes, marijuana, or similar substances during any Optimist-sponsored activity conducted in the presence of youth.
+Adults shall refrain from the use or consumption of alcoholic beverages, tobacco products, e- cigarettes, marijuana, or similar substances during any Optimist-sponsored activity conducted in the presence of youth.

 Medications

-Youth possession or administration of prescription or non-prescription medications at an event shall be permitted only with prior written consent of a parent or legal guardian and in accordance with applicable laws and program guidelines.
+Youth possession or administration of prescription or non-prescription medications at an event shall be permitted only with the prior written consent of a parent or legal guardian and in accordance with applicable laws and program guidelines.
+All medication must remain in their original packaging.
+Prescription medication must display the youth’s name and dosage.

 Electronic Communications and Technology